 Although not specifically studied, fluconazole has the potential to increase the systemic exposure of other NSAIDs that are metabolised by CYP2C9 (e.g. naproxen, lornoxicam, meloxicam, diclofenac).
-Frequent monitoring for adverse events and toxicity related to NSAIDs is recommended.
-Adjustment of dose of NSAIDs may be needed.
+Frequent monitoring for adverse reactions and toxicity related to NSAIDs is recommended.
+Adjustment of the dose of NSAIDs may be needed.

-Phenytoin: Fluconazole inhibits the hepatic metabolism of phenytoin.
-Concomitant repeated administration of 200 mg fluconazole and 250 mg phenytoin intravenously, caused an increase of the phenytoin AUC24 by 75% and C{min} by 128%.
+Phenytoin: fluconazole inhibits the hepatic metabolism of phenytoin.
+Concomitant repeated administration of 200 mg fluconazole and 250 mg phenytoin intravenously caused an increase of the phenytoin AUC24 by 75% and $C{min}$ by 128%.
 With coadministration, serum phenytoin concentration levels should be monitored in order to avoid phenytoin toxicity.

-Prednisone: There was a case report that a liver-transplanted patient treated with prednisone developed acute adrenal cortex insufficiency when a three month therapy with fluconazole was discontinued.
-The discontinuation of fluconazole presumably caused an enhanced CYP3A4 activity which led to increased metabolism of prednisone.
+Prednisone: there was a case report that a liver-transplanted patient treated with prednisone developed acute adrenal cortex insufficiency when a three-month therapy with fluconazole was discontinued.
+The discontinuation of fluconazole presumably caused enhanced CYP3A4 activity, which led to increased metabolism of prednisone.
 Patients on long-term treatment with fluconazole and prednisone should be carefully monitored for adrenal cortex insufficiency when fluconazole is discontinued.

-Rifabutin: Fluconazole increases serum concentrations of rifabutin, leading to increase in the AUC of rifabutin up to 80%.
+Rifabutin: fluconazole increases serum concentrations of rifabutin, leading to an increase in the AUC of rifabutin of up to 80%.
 There have been reports of uveitis in patients to whom fluconazole and rifabutin were coadministered.
 In combination therapy, symptoms of rifabutin toxicity should be taken into consideration.

-Saquinavir: Fluconazole increases the AUC and C{max} of saquinavir with approximately 50% and 55% respectively, due to inhibition of saquinavir's hepatic metabolism by CYP3A4 and inhibition of P-glycoprotein.
+Saquinavir: fluconazole increases the AUC and Cmax of saquinavir by approximately 50% and 55% respectively, due to inhibition of saquinavir's hepatic metabolism by CYP3A4 and inhibition of P-glycoprotein.
 Interaction with saquinavir/ritonavir has not been studied and might be more marked.
 Dose adjustment of saquinavir may be necessary.

-Sulfonylureas: Fluconazole has been shown to prolong the serum half-life of concomitantly administered oral sulfonylureas (e.g., chlorpropamide, glibenclamide, glipizide, tolbutamide) in healthy volunteers.
-Frequent monitoring of blood glucose and appropriate reduction of sulfonylurea dose is recommended during coadministration.
+Sulfonylureas: fluconazole has been shown to prolong the serum half-life of concomitantly administered oral sulfonylureas (e.g. chlorpropamide, glibenclamide, glipizide, tolbutamide) in healthy volunteers.
+Frequent monitoring of blood glucose and appropriate reduction of the sulfonylurea dose is recommended during coadministration.

-Theophylline: In a placebo controlled interaction study, the administration of fluconazole 200 mg for 14 days resulted in an 18% decrease in the mean plasma clearance rate of theophylline.
-Patients who are receiving high dose theophylline or who are otherwise at increased risk for theophylline toxicity should be observed for signs of theophylline toxicity while receiving fluconazole.
+Theophylline: in a placebo-controlled interaction study, the administration of fluconazole 200 mg for 14 days resulted in an 18% decrease in the mean plasma clearance rate of theophylline.
+Patients who are receiving high-dose theophylline or who are otherwise at increased risk for theophylline toxicity should be observed for signs of theophylline toxicity while receiving fluconazole.
 Therapy should be modified if signs of toxicity develop.

-Tofacitinib: Exposure of tofacitinib is increased when tofacitinib is co-administered with medications that result in both moderate inhibition of CYP3A4 and strong inhibition of CYP2C19 (e.g., fluconazole).
-Therefore, it is recommended to reduce tofacitinib dose to 5 mg once daily when it is combined with these drugs.
+Tofacitinib: exposure of tofacitinib is increased when tofacitinib is co-administered with medications that result in both moderate inhibition of CYP3A4 and strong inhibition of CYP2C19 (e.g. fluconazole).
+Therefore, it is recommended to reduce the tofacitinib dose to 5 mg once daily when it is combined with these medicinal products.

-$\overline{\text{Tolvaptan}}$: Exposure to tolvaptan is significantly increased (200% in AUC; 80% in C{max}) when tolvaptan, a CYP3A4 substrate, is co-administered with fluconazole, a moderate CYP3A4 inhibitor, with risk of significant increase in adverse reactions particularly significant diuresis, dehydration and acute renal failure.
+Tolvaptan: exposure to tolvaptan is significantly increased (200% in AUC; 80% in $C{max}$ ) when tolvaptan, a CYP3A4 substrate, is co-administered with fluconazole, a moderate CYP3A4 inhibitor, with risk of a significant increase in adverse reactions, particularly diuresis, dehydration and acute renal failure.
 In case of concomitant use, the tolvaptan dose should be reduced as instructed in the tolvaptan prescribing information and the patient should be frequently monitored for any adverse reactions associated with tolvaptan.

-Vinca alkaloids: Although not studied, fluconazole may increase the plasma levels of the vinca alkaloids (e.g. vincristine and vinblastine) and lead to neurotoxicity, which is possibly due to an inhibitory effect on CYP3A4.
+Vinca alkaloids: although not studied, fluconazole may increase the plasma levels of vinca alkaloids (e.g. vincristine and vinblastine) and lead to neurotoxicity, which is possibly due to an inhibitory effect on CYP3A4.

-Vitamin A: Based on a case-report in one patient receiving combination therapy with all-trans-retinoid acid (an acid form of vitamin A) and fluconazole, CNS related undesirable effects have developed in the form of pseudotumour cerebri, which disappeared after discontinuation of fluconazole treatment.
-This combination may be used but the incidence of CNS related undesirable effects should be borne in mind.
+Vitamin A: based on a case report in one patient receiving combination therapy with all-trans-retinoid acid (an acid form of vitamin A) and fluconazole, CNS-related undesirable effects developed in the form of pseudotumour cerebri, which disappeared after discontinuation of fluconazole treatment.
+This combination may be used but the incidence of CNS-related undesirable effects should be borne in mind.